 Eating a lovely steak dinner with the best company I know…me!!
 (Jokes, but seriously)

 All you need is a little courage, confidence (even if it’s fake it til’ you make it) and thick skin.

-If you’re still worried about eating out alone while traveling, here are some tips to help you own it!
+If you’re still worried about eating out alone while traveling solo, here are some tips to help you own it!

 1. Be confident or act like it!

-Own it, be it.
+Own it, you’re eating out alone.
 You are braver than you think.

 Although I was joking above, you’re thinking and thoughts can have a massive impact on the way you are and the way you hold yourself while travelling.

 If you think that all those people staring are envious and think you’re awesome for eating out alone.